 The Canines work very effectively at night, when most poachers are active.
 Where required they can track for many hours, can abseil from a helicopter, can lay in wait for a criminal, can protect their handler, and can apprehend a suspect.

 “Over the past 10 months the canine units have successfully tracked and taken down over 90% of the poachers arrested in the Kruger National Park.”
 (SANParks official statement).

 “It takes a field ranger follow up from a 3 percent or 5 percent success rate to a 60, 70 or 80 percent success rate, using line dogs and free-tracking dogs.”
 Southern African Wildlife College, South Africa

 “The dogs were responsible for tracking down poachers with such success that they can certainly be identified as a factor in the huge reduction in poaching in Amboseli.”
 (Big Life Foundation, Kenya).

 “I do think that anti-poaching units will never again work without a good tracking dog.”
 (Johan de Beer, Kruger National Park Anti Poaching K9 Unit).

-These are just three quotes from a multitude that highlight the importance of anti-poaching K9 units.
+These are just four quotes from a multitude that highlight the importance of anti-poaching K9 units.

 In a recent period of seventy days, teams trained by our training associate Conraad were responsible for the capture of five rhino poachers, two lion poachers and ten ‘lesser’ bush-meat poachers.
 The K9 units are becoming so successful that in some reserves it is estimated that 70% of the success achieved is as a result of the deterrent effect alone of the dogs.
 We at Canines for Africa have every confidence that our K9 teams will make a hugely significant difference to the amount of animals lost to poachers, if not the total eradication of poaching in our areas of operations.